 OwnBackup will anonymize fields in the selected sObject(s) based on their Type, Compliance Category, Sensitivity Level or Label and will use the appropriate anonymization functions to match that fields’ value format.
 For example, email type fields will be anonymized to values in email format.

 To maximize the data quality, a given value that is anonymized will be anonymized to the same value when encountered again on the same field type in the same Job, thus preserving the original distribution of values & integrity.
+The following four required factors must be the same for this to function:

 The following values are never anonymized: